ivanov-slk/virtualization-set-up/development-notes.md

 - Had to use `break_system_packages` for pip to be able to install `kubernetes` system-wide.
 Not recommended.
 - Had to use the new Kubernetes repositories; [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl). **This now results in the need to update the Kubernetes version in the keys URL, when new Kubernetes version is to be installed!!!**
 - `10-kubeadm.conf` has moved to `/usr/lib/systemd/system/kubelet.service.d/10-kubeadm.conf`.
 Previously it was in `/etc/...`, and apparently it is possible to put there overrides.
+Also needed to edit the file in `/etc/default/kubelet`, adding the argument.
+The latter thing did work.